 At one time was as much a part of American holiday celebrations as mistletoe and roasting chestnuts.
 In 1880’s Manhattan fashionable bars would place an ornate punchbowl in the middle of the bar containing the Tom and Jerry “batter”.
 The Brass Rail bar in Port Huron, Michigan, has kept the Tom and Jerry tradition alive since it’s opening in 1937.
 They start serving it the week before Thanksgiving and continue until New Year’s Eve.

-“Life in London” (1821), and not from Jerry Thomas, as he would have everyone believe.
+The drink derives its name from the two rambunctious protagonists of the hugely popular English novel “Life in London” (1821), and not from Jerry Thomas, as he would have everyone believe.
 The book inspired a number items named after the characters, but mostly Tom and Jerry was used to describe things drink related.
 This a delicious hot drink that deserves to be served not only during winter holidays, but throughout the entire fall and winter seasons.

 God bless and Cheers,